 5 Tips for Surviving the Holidays Away from Home

-5 Tips for Nurses Working Through the Holidays
+5 Tips for Travelers Working Through the Holidays

 1. Experience a Local Holiday Celebration

 Your holiday might not include celebrating with your loved ones, but instead, allow you to care for someone else’s family member.
-So while that means missing out on celebrating with family or your favorite traditions, travel nursing over the holidays has significant advantages.
+So while that means missing out on celebrating with family or your favorite traditions, traveling over the holidays has significant advantages.
 For starters, you don’t have to see that one family member.
-But, as a travel nurse, you have the opportunity to experience some of the country’s most amazing holiday events.
+But, as a health care traveler, you have the opportunity to experience some of the country’s most amazing holiday events.

 Not sure what events you want to attend?

 Skip the stress, we’ve got you covered.
 From Maine to Southern California, we scoured the internet to find the most magical, the most festive, and the most fun holiday festivals across the country.
 We’ve included everything you need to know about each celebration, from links to dates.